Risk Tolerance Inventory (RTI):

 Dr. Stefan Henger, Senior Impact Director/GEM Germany Director

-Yolande Korkie, Director, Crisis Response Network
+Yolande Korkie, CEO & Co-Founder, Crisis Response Network

 Edward Nye, AGWM Global Security Director